Tiburon Explorer

 SAFETY

-- 2 life rafts, life jackets, emergency position transmitter, oxygen, first aid equipment
+• 2 life rafts, life jackets, emergency position indicator, oxygen, first aid equipment

 PAYMENT ON BOARD

-- Visa & Mastercard (with service fee of 5%)
+• Visa & Mastercard (with a 5% service fee)

-Galapagos is considered the number one diving destination in the world and should therefore be on every diver's diving safari list.
+Galapagos is considered the number one diving destination in the world, so it should definitely be on every diver's liveaboard bucket list.

-Divers can therefore enjoy the fascinating wildlife of the Galapagos Islands twice over.
-Sea lions, penguins, turtles, iguanas, countless bird species, plus huge schools of fish, sharks, sea turtles and whale sharks in the months of September to December.
+Divers can really enjoy the amazing wildlife of the Galapagos Islands twice over!
+Think sea lions, penguins, turtles, iguanas, tons of bird species, plus huge schools of fish, sharks, sea turtles, and even whale sharks from September to December.

-The large dive deck includes a bathroom, a large camera table with charging station, individual storage areas, rinsing tanks for cameras and another for equipment. - Dives
+The spacious dive deck has a bathroom, a large camera table with charging stations, individual storage spots, rinse tanks for cameras, and another one for your gear.

-Up to 4 dives per day are offered on the Humboldt Explorer (depending on weather & route) and must comply with the rules of the Galapagos National Park.
+On the Humboldt Explorer, you can enjoy up to 4 dives per day (depending on weather and route), and these must follow the rules of the Galapagos National Park.
 The maximum diving depth is 30 meters.

-Further detailed information about the routings, dates & availability of the Tiburon Explorer can be found in the overview above or can also be requested at any time via office@maldivesandmore.com.
+For more detailed information about the routings, dates, and availability of the Tiburon Explorer, you can check the overview listed above or feel free to inquire anytime via office@maldivesandmore.com.

 Day 1: Baltra

-Arrival followed by transfer to Humboldt Explorer & lunch
+Arrival followed by transfer to the Humboldt Explorer & lunch

 Dinner